sklprogs/LanguageTricks/README.md

 ## during \| within

+**during** indicates a time frame

 **within** implies a limit or deadline

-**during** indicates a time frame

 This came up recently in the following sentence:

-> *\... the new office will support the beneficiary \... within one year of petitioner approval.*
+> *\... the new office will support the beneficiary \... **within**
+> one year of petitioner approval.*

-The business had interpreted that as "during the year of", and it got them into a bit of trouble.
+The business had interpreted that as *during the year of*, and it got them into a bit of trouble.
 They supported the beneficiary for a year but were not able to continue to support him after.
 The intent was for the position to continue, not end.

 [*Source*](https://forum.wordreference.com/threads/during-vs-within.1647596/)